Allain18/pol/README.md

 `**` : Take 2 numbers from the stack, apply power and put the result in the stack

+`sqrt` : Replace the last number in the stack with the square root of itself

 `exp` : Apply e**x to the last number of the stack

 `log10` : Apply log10 to the last number of the stack